 At least justice is done, he’s finally in jail.
-But ERISA plans work.
+ERISA plans work.
 Do IRAs work?
 That’s something you can't ever be sure about.

 There are tricks to turn IRAs into ERISAs.
 There are tricks to get money out of IRAs and protect it.
-Any Asset protection trust is infinitely better than most IRAs but IRAs are still pretty darn good.
+Any Asset protection trust is infinitely better than most IRAs, but IRAs are still pretty darn good.

-The reason why people pay me to do asset protection is because of one set of rules.
+The reason why people pay me to do asset protection is because of that one set of rules.
 You can't do a self-settled asset protection trust in the United States.
 If you put together a trust for yourself and try to rely upon a spendthrift clause, is it effective?

-Believe me that will work.
+Believe me, that will work.
 That works.
-Bill’s creditors cannot get to that money.
-But Bill didn’t settle the trust, you did.
+Bill’s creditors cannot get to that money, but Bill didn’t settle the trust, you did.
 You can't do it for yourself.
 That’s the only reason I even make a living.